 Tuition Fee Schedules

-Advancing your education with Loyola Law School, Los Angeles is an investment with significant returns.
+Advancing your education with Loyola Law School is an investment with significant returns.

 In addition to developing skills that will help you stand out to employers, you’ll join a network of 18,000+ alumni worldwide and make lasting connections within Los Angeles’ tax law community.
 Plus, 90 percent of our tax law graduates are employed in tax-related positions within nine months of graduation.

 Estimated tuition for our Master of Laws in Taxation (Tax LLM) is $46,080.* This estimate does not include miscellaneous other costs you might incur, such as loan fees, books and supplies.

 Loyola Law School offers you access to a variety of forms of financial assistance, including federal loans and military benefits.
 It’s important you apply properly and promptly to ensure you receive aid.
 If you need assistance, we’re here to answer questions along the way.